samer27/SamIT1025/lab2/readme.md

 # Conclusion

 Lab 2 in IT1025 provided me with a profound understanding of Information Systems within the hardware.
 I learned that Information Systems within hardware is made up of many different system components.
 These components are what give a computer its capabilities.
 Adding or removing specific parts will determine the latency speed of the computer.
-I also developed a better understanding of maneuvering throughout GitHub by creating documents on the website.
+I also developed a better understanding of maneuvering throughout GitHub by creating repositories on the website.